census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 Unsure how to write and execute Go code?
 [Click here](https://golang.org/doc/code.html).
 {{% /notice %}}

-We will be a simple "read-evaluate-print" (REPL) app.
+We will be a simple "read-evaluate-print-loop" (REPL) app.
 In there we'll collect some metrics to observe the work that is going on within this code, such as:

 - Latency per processing loop
 - Number of lines read